RecipeTips.Com Home cooking tips & advice | Knowledge | Spring Centerpieces

 Display spring flowers in a pastel ceramic pitcher or a tin watering can.

-Display longer stemmed spring flowers in a 2 quart canning jar.
+Display longer stemmed spring flowers in a 1 or 2 quart canning jar.

 Place old canning jars in a basket.
 Place a spring flower with greens in each jar.